KSFL-TV

-KSFL-TV (channel 36) is a television station in Sioux Falls, South Dakota, United States, affiliated with Ion Television.
+KSFL-TV (channel 36), known as Sioux Falls Live, is a television station in Sioux Falls, South Dakota, United States, affiliated with Ion Television.
 It is owned by Forum Communications Company alongside low-power station KCWS-LD (channel 27).
-KSFL-TV's studios are located on West 57th Street in Sioux Falls, and its transmitter is located in Rowena.
+KSFL-TV's studios are located on Phillips Avenue in downtown Sioux Falls, and its transmitter is located in Rowena.
+In addition to television, Sioux Falls Live is a digital news site covering the Sioux Falls area.